rust-lang/rust-forge/src/how-to-start-contributing.md

   Play to your strengths!
 - Improving documentation is possibly one of the easiest starting points for contributions.
-  Did you find a typo, something that was unclear, or do you miss some useful information on this page, elsewhere in the Forge or in some other Rust documentation?
+  Did you find a typo, something that was unclear, or do you miss some useful information on this page, elsewhere in the Forge or in some other Rust (user-facing) documentation?
 Great, then send a pull request and you'll become a contributor! :)
 - Improving tests is also very valuable, as there is never enough of them.
 This can include also documenting existing tests or writing tests for already fixed issues that lack a proper test.
 - You can also help with improving issue trackers of our repositories, by helping with [triaging issues][issue-triage]